 Whenever the course has the child count, feel free to have the child use the hundreds chart, pointing to each number while counting.

 Welcome!
-We encourage you to start with our Math Level Assessment found here:
+We encourage you to start with our Math Placement Test found here:

 We also encourage you to review the extensive sample pages on our website.
 The sample pages for each course include the table of contents.

 - Do you offer the courses in printed and PDF format?

 Yes!
 However, our manipulative items are mainly made from wood and not from chipboard, paper, or cardstock and are not offered in PDF format.